Saturday, 3 May 2025

 Born in Dodsonville, Highland, Ohio 4 January 1824, George married first wife Sarah Roush in 1847 and, after her death, Marieta Boatright in 1855; she died in 1867.
 He purchased land and moved to Buena Vista Twp., Jasper County, Iowa about 1854-55.
 He married his third wife Ella Wilson 2 March 1869.
 He had a total of 9 children (2 each from first and third marriages and five from the second).

-The next township north of Buena Vista is Kellogg Township, which just happened to be the home of Barbara Hoover’s sister Susan Anna Hoover Bleakney.
-The Bleakney land was located just north of the town of Kellogg at section 14, Twp.
-80 Rge.
-18 W5M.
+The next township north of Buena Vista is Kellogg Township, which happened to be the home of Barbara Hoover’s sister Susan Anna Hoover Bleakney.
+The Bleakney land was located just north of the town of Kellogg at section 14, Twp.80 Rge.18 W5M.
 When Barbara gave birth to her twin daughters Minnie and Grace in 1865 or 1866, she did so at the Bleakney home.
-One can assume Barbara could have been a regular visitor or perhaps was living at the Bleakney home at the time she became pregnant in the spring of 1868.
-She would have been very near the home of the widowed George Thompson Saum at the time, making this geographically quite possible.
+One can assume Barbara could have been a regular visitor or perhaps was even living at the Bleakney home at the time she became pregnant in the spring of 1868.
+She would have been very near the home of the widowed George Thompson Saum at the time.
 The distance is only about 3 ½ miles.
-The two would almost definitely have known each other in this small rural community.
+The two would definitely have known each other in this small rural community.
 However, if George was aware of her pregnancy and the birth of a son Charles at her parents’ home at What Cheer, Iowa, on 22 February 1869, it would seem a real slap in Barbara’s face for him to have married Ella Wilson only about a week later!

 Google Earth map showing locations of George Thompson Saum property, Saums cemetery and the Clark and Susan Anna Bleakney home near Kellogg, Iowa about 3 to 4 miles away